Foods Low in Vitamin K for a Warfarin (Coumadin) Diet

 - References

-General points when taking Warfarin (Coumadin)
+General guidelines when taking Warfarin (Coumadin)

 - A high INR means you have an increased risk of bleeding